navapbc/platform-cli/README.md

 ## Getting Started

-After you have `nava-platform` installed, try
+After you have `nava-platform` installed, if you want to see the tool in action immediately, try:

 ```sh
 nava-platform infra install ./just-a-test
 ```

-to see it in action.
-Then read the docs for how to apply it to existing projects and more.
+Then read [the docs](./docs/getting-started/index.md) for how to apply it to existing projects and more.

 ### Shell Completion